 Components Description ALM Octane clients The clients communicate with the ALM Octane server over HTTP/S. ALM Octane Server application nodes Client requests from ALM Octane are dispatched to the deployed application.
 Note: The ALM Octane, database, and Elasticsearch servers should each reside on separate machines.
 ALM Octane application additional cluster (sync) nodes Cluster configuration : A cluster is a group of application servers that run as a single system.
-Each application server in a cluster is referred to as a "node." • All nodes must have access to the database server on which the site database schema resides.
+Each application server in a cluster is referred to as a "node."
+All nodes must have access to the database server on which the site database schema resides.
 All nodes must have access to the repository.
 Generally, the repository is located on an NFS or SAN server.
 If the repository is not located on a remote, dedicated machine, the repository location cannot be /opt/octane .
-By default the repository is located on the first node in the cluster.
-Therefore, all other nodes must have access to the first node.
-If you install the repository on a dedicated machine, each node must have access to that machine.
 All nodes must have access to each other.
-Synchronizer service nodes The service nodes handle synchronization between ALM Octane and ALM or Jira.
 Repository / File system Stores all files to be used by all the projects in the system, such as templates and attachments.
 Cluster configuration : When working in a clustered configuration, the repository must be accessible by all nodes.
 Also, the repository must be configured to use the same mount point (path) on all nodes.

 Components Description Database server A relational database management system, either Oracle RAC or Microsoft SQL Server.
 The database server stores the following schemas: • Site schema .
 Stores all site-related information, such as database servers, cluster nodes, the SMTP servers, and configuration. • Space schema .
 All space information, such as workspaces, users, and roles.
-This server can be shared with other applications with the following constraints: • The database must be able to sustain the load of all the applications. • Future versions of ALM Octane might require a database upgrade.
+This server can be shared with other applications with the following constraints: • The database must be able to sustain the load of all the applications.
+Future versions of ALM Octane might require a database upgrade.
 This may necessitate migration of data if other applications sharing the same database do not support the database version that ALM Octane requires.
 Note: The ALM Octane, database, and Elasticsearch servers should each reside on separate machines.
 Elasticsearch server (or cluster) A Java-based, open-source search engine.
 This component is used for various aspects of the application, such as global search and trends.
-This server can be shared with other applications with the following constraints: • The Elasticsearch engine must be able to sustain the load of all the applications. • Future versions of ALM Octane might require an Elasticsearch upgrade.
+This server can be shared with other applications with the following constraints: The Elasticsearch engine must be able to sustain the load of all the applications.
+Future versions of ALM Octane might require an Elasticsearch upgrade.
 This may necessitate migration of data if other applications sharing the same Elasticsearch do not support the Elasticsearch version that ALM Octane requires.
 Note: The ALM Octane, database, and Elasticsearch servers should each reside on separate machines.
 A working Elasticsearch server is a requirement for working with ALM Octane.
 Make sure you are using a version supported by ALM Octane: For the supported version, see Database and Elasticsearch in the ALM Octane Help Center.